Shresth72/networking/google-aws/AWS.md

 ## Setting up S3 Reverse Proxy

-- Setup a nginx or httpProxy to handle requests from the ECS URL
+- Setup a nginx or httpProxy to handle requests
+- Execute the index.html file from the S3 bucket endpoint
+- Add project_id slug to redirect the requests to a better URL